Efficient and practical Hamiltonian simulation from time-dependent product formulas: Numerical results

 In \cref{fig:tfim_tds_algo_comparison} we show which of the different Trotter, \THR, or Magnus-\THR algorithms performs best at a given $T$ and $\alpha$ for a wide range of these two quantities for the 1D \TFIM (top) and 2D \TFIM (bottom).
 The results broadly agree with what we expect from \cref{thm:thrift,thm:higher_order_thrift,thm:magnus_thrift}: as $T$ decreases, higher-order formulas become advantageous over lower orders, and for smaller $\alpha$, \THR methods are advantageous over Trotter methods.
 Interestingly, this crossover happens for a relatively large $\alpha \approx 3$ for the \TFIM.
 First-order methods are never advantageous for the 1D \TFIM, because for Hamiltonians that can be split into only two exactly implementable parts for Trotterisation, second-order methods have the same amortised depth per step as first-order methods (see \cref{tab:1d_tfim_step_depth}).
 Magnus-\THR 2 outperforms all other methods only for very small $\alpha < 10^{-2}$ and $T > 1$.

 To investigate the scaling of the different algorithms with the system size and evolution time, we search for the lowest number of steps such that each algorithm achieves worst-case error $\norm{U - U_{\mathrm{exact}}} \leq 0.01$.
 For the 1D \TFIM, we scale the system size $L$ and evolution time $T$ together as $T = L$.
 The top plot of \cref{fig:tfim_thrift_depth_requirements_worstcase} shows the 2-qubit depth to get the error below threshold.
 For the 2D \TFIM, we fix the system size at $3 \times 3$ and only change the simulation time $T$ when searching for the minimal circuit depth to get the error below threshold.
 The results are shown in the bottom of \cref{fig:tfim_thrift_depth_requirements_worstcase}.
 In both cases, we find that the circuit depth as a function of evolution time (and system size) is well described by a power law.
 The power law exponents match those theoretically expected from \cref{sec:system_size_scaling_theory,sec:commutator_scaling}, with the notable exception of the optimised eighth-order \THR formula and fourth-order Trotter formula, for which the exponents are substantially smaller.
 In \cref{sec:additional_numerics_tfim} we show these exponents as a function of the interaction strength $J = \alpha$ and discuss the results in more detail.
 We observe surprisingly slow growth of the circuit depth for the optimised eighth-order \THR formula, which appears to scale sub-linearly in the evolution time.
+While the small slope of opt.\ \THR 8 for the 1D case could be attributed to the model being fast-forwardable, in the 2D case we believe this is an artifact of the small system size, as the model is not believed to be fast-forwardable in general.
+See \cref{sec:additional_numerics_tfim} for more details.
 The specific partitions we used to implement Trotter, \citeauthor{Omelyan_2002_optimized}'s, and \THR algorithms for the various models we consider are discussed in \cref{app:sec:circuit_depths_numerical_implementations}.